Robust Path Following Control for Vehicles with Uncertain Steering Resistance Using Model Error Compensation: Robust path following control

 The outputs of [Vehicle model\,+\,Controller] are $\beta_{M}$, $\dot{\psi}_{M}$, $\delta_{M}$, $z_{M}$, $\theta_{M}$.
 Furthermore, the upper feedforward input $u_{ff}$ in Fig.\,\ref{fig1} is set as $u_{ff}=u_{M}$, utilizing the model states from [Vehicle model\,+\,Controller].
-To minimize $|z-z_{M}|$ caused by model errors, the feedback controller applies a correction $u_{c}$ based on $z$, defined as:
+Note that (\ref{3.7}) has the same structure as the ideal control law (\ref{3.6}), but is evaluated using the model states rather than the actual plant states.
+When the model perfectly matches the plant (i.e., $C=C_M$ and identical initial conditions), the model states coincide with the plant states, and $u_M$ alone achieves $z \to 0$.